 Azzet also approached Nine but had received no response by the time of publication to the request to comment on the report, including that it will spend just over $300 million to wrest the EPL rights from Optus for three years from the 2025-26 season.

-The Australian Financial Review (AFR) newspaper reported in January that Optus last year approached potential buyers, including Nine, for expressions of interest in the Optus Sport platform, which owns the EPL rights.
+The Australian Financial Review (AFR) newspaper reported in January that Optus last year approached potential buyers, including Nine, for expressions of interest in the Optus Sport platform that owns the EPL rights.

-Optus Sport was launched in 2016 after Optus won the rights to broadcast the EPL from a subscription television service from Foxtel, in a three-year deal that has subsequently been extended to 2028 and is estimated to be worth $100 million per year.
+Optus Sport was launched in 2016 after Optus won the rights to broadcast the EPL from subscription television service from Foxtel, in a three year deal that has subsequently been extended to 2028 and is estimated to be worth $100 million per year.

 Foxtel was sold by global media group News Corporation and Australian telecom Telstra to global sports streaming giant DAZN for an enterprise value of A$3.4 billion in April.